 Bedrock Energistics Core is in beta.
 Minor updates may contain breaking changes.
 See Versioning for more information.

-This guide assumes that you have a basic understanding of JavaScript, Node.js, npm, and an advanced understanding of Minecraft Bedrock add-on development.
+This guide assumes that you have a basic understanding of JavaScript, Node.js, npm, and Minecraft Bedrock add-on development.

 Before getting started, ensure that you're using a Minecraft version that Bedrock Energistics Core supports.
 Each release will note which Minecraft versions it supports.
 Bedrock Energistics Core's latest release usually supports the latest Minecraft stable release.
 See releases.